smallriver0316/algorithm-collections/Sorting/README.md

 ## Stable Sort

-This is to confirm the logic of destinguish whether sorting method is stable or not.
+This is to confirm the logic of determine whether sorting method is stable or not.

 The logic is one that used in Quick Sort.